-Operation Description Printing a label Press the Print Button while the printer is IDLE or PAUSED to reprint the last label.
+Operation Description Printing a label Press the Print Button while the printer is IDLE to reprint the last label.
 A power up label will print after a power ON cycle when the Print Button is pressed.
-Pause printing Press the Print Button briefly while the printer is printing to enter the PAUSED mode.
-Press the Print Button again to continue printing.
 Feeding labels (Line feed) Press & hold the Print Button while the printer is IDLE to advance label media.
 The printer will continue advancing label media until the Print Button is released.